wonsunahn/CS1632_Sanitizer/README.md

 shared=1021775
 ```

-Now let's try using TSAN to discover this bug by running the instrumented binary:
+Now let's try using TSAN to discover this bug by running the instrumented
+datarace.tsan binary.
+Note that we need to run TSAN with ASLR off, which is in
+theory not necessary, but is necessary in this case because of compatibility
+with how Ubuntu 24.04 (the linux version for our current devcontainer) does
+ASLR with an entropy of 32 bits (vm.mmap_rnd_bits=32).
+Don't worry if that
+does not make sense to you --- just make sure you run TSAN with ALSR off.

 ```
-$ ./datarace.tsan
+$ bash run_aslr_off.sh ./datarace.tsan
 ==================
 WARNING: ThreadSanitizer: data race (pid=2438881) Write of size 4 at 0x55eb33b6f014 by thread T1: